zxcvbnius/slate/source/index.md

 ### 2. Authenticate User On Your Account Server

 The actual user authentication is performed on your own server.
-Perform any authentication check you've implement to authenticate the user logging in.
+Performing any authentication check you’ve implemented to authenticate the user who logs in.

 ### 3. Generate JWT Token

-If the user's identity is verified, your server should generate a JWT token with the following header:
+If the user’s identity is verified, your server will generate a JWT token with the following header:

 <aside class="note">
     {